Wervice/zentrox/README.md

 ###### *Italic* means, that the feature is not fully implemented yet.

 ## Installation

+> [!IMPORTANT]
+> Zentrox is still in development.
+> At the time, many parts of the application are not done and properly tested.
+> If you want to see, what the current state is, you can test it using the commands bellow.
+> Please do not ignore any disclaimers, as you may break your system.
+> You can also run it in a VM.

 Zentrox only supports Linux at the time.
 You can use the script bellow to install Zentrox on your system.